 The inspiration for this breakfast skillet

 Then more recently, as I mentioned when I shared my own version on Friday, I had an appetizer locally that had a nice radish green pesto.
 Given I received radishes, with greens, in our most recent vegetable box it seemed like fate that I had to do something with them.

 How it's made

 You can either cook the steak in the side of the pan or separately, then take it out to rest while you add in the egg.
 Slice up the steak, add it back on top then drizzle over a bit of the radish green pesto.
 The pesto has a slight sharpness to it that balances out the carrot's sweetness and goes well with everything else.
 Plus, it adds to the color of the dish too.

 This steak and egg breakfast skillet is all pretty easy to make and is a delicious combination of colors and flavors, fit for any dad or anyone else you want to spoil with a delicious, hearty breakfast/brunch.
 Or just make it for yourself, as why not.
 Whoever eats it, they'll enjoy it and be back for more.

-- ⅓lb/150g sirloin tip (1 small; can be a bit bigger if you prefer)
+- ⅓ lb sirloin tip 150g, 1 small; can be a bit bigger if you prefer

 - salt and pepper

-- 1½ tbsp olive oil (or more as needed)
+- 1 ½ tablespoon olive oil or more as needed

-- 4 radishes (or more/less depending on size)
+- 4 radishes or more/less depending on size

-- 1 medium carrot, scrubbed or peeled
+- 1 carrot medium, scrubbed or peeled

 - 1 egg